skycoin/skycoin/README.md

 * Clone this repo
 * Install [gvm](https://github.com/moovweb/gvm) (or hack up $GOPATH yourself)
 * Install `go1.2` with gvm, or manually.
 Skycoin does not work with earlier releases of go.
-* `./compile/getdeps.sh` - This installs go dependencies
+* `./compile/getdeps.sh` - This installs go dependencies.
+Run this again if you get import errors in the future.

 Running
 -------